garden-io/garden/docs/misc/deprecations-in-cedar.md

 <h2 id="kubernetesplugincleanupclusterregistrycommand"><code>cleanup-cluster-registry</code></h2>

-The `cleanup-cluster-registry` comamnd in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
+The `cleanup-cluster-registry` command in the `kubernetes` and `local-kubernetes` plugins is not supported in Garden 0.14.
 This command no longer has any effect as of version 0.13!
 Please remove this from any pipelines running it.